ward/run/_drafts/20km-door-brussel.md

 last year.
 I can only say this was a disappointment across the line.
 I trained harder (last year's peak week was this year's start).
 I trained smarter (backing off when I felt I might run into injury).
 Yet I barely did better.
-I could try to blame it on the warmer weather (20C & clouded, last months I was used to running at maybe 12C max), I could try to blame it on the sore throat I had all week, but in the end this does not make me feel better about the result.
-It is what it is and it is much slower than I hoped.
+I could try to blame it on the warmer weather (20C & clouded, last months I had gotten used to running at maybe 12C max), I could try to blame it on the sore throat I had all week, but in the end this does not make me feel better about the result.
+It is what it is and it is much slower than I had hoped.
 The only uplifting news I find for myself is that I did about 500 spots better than last year:
 2345th.
 It seems I was not the only one having more trouble than last year.